 It is incredibly important that you know how to take vital signs of a horse.
 I will go over how to take vital signs here as it will be referenced in other parts of this article.

 It is crucial that you take your horse's vital signs when they are healthy, resting, and calm, as that is what is normal.
-You should record the results of the healthy and calm vitals so when they do get sick you don't have to think about what's normal you know.
+You should record the results of the healthy and calm vitals so when they do get sick you don't have to think about what's normal.
 It is also good for you to practice taking the vitals so you can do it correctly and quickly in a possible emergency situation.

-Knowing your horses at rest pulse is a very good thing because their pulse is one of the first ways of knowing your horse is in pain.
+Knowing your horse's at-rest pulse is a very good thing because their pulse is one of the first ways of knowing your horse is in pain.
 A horse's pulse can be found on the bottom side of the jaw beneath the last cheek tooth.
-Find the major artery it sticks out a little, using your forefinger press against the artery while looking at a clock count the beats you feel for the next 15 seconds now multiply that number by 4 and you have beats per minute.
+Find the major facial artery—it sticks out a little.
+Using your forefinger, press against the artery while looking at a clock count the beats you feel for the next 15 seconds now multiply that number by 4 and you have beats per minute.
 At rest, the average pulse of an adult horse is about 30-40 beats per minute.
 Remember that any excitement can increase the horse's pulse.

-Taking a horse's temperature is a pretty simple thing to do, it is done rectally.
-You don't need any special thermometer you can pick one up from your local drug store.
-You will need to attach a string to the end so that the thermometer does not get lost (not a fun thing!)
+Taking a horse's temperature is a pretty simple thing to do—it is done rectally.
+You don't need any special thermometer, you can just pick one up from your local drug store.
+You will need to attach a string to the end so that the thermometer does not get lost (not a fun thing).
 Put a small amount of petroleum jelly on the tip (you can also use soapy water), move the horse's tail to the side, and slip the thermometer in.
 Be sure that the thermometer is touching the rectal wall.
-Do not stand directly behind the horse as some do not care for this but most horses don't even notice.
-Normal temperature for a horse is 99-101 F.
+Do not stand directly behind the horse, as some do not like this (but most horses don't even notice).
+The normal temperature for a horse is 99-101° F.